Skip to content

 Salary Paid in Bitcoin

-Practical example.
+Example.
 A product owner earns CHF 100,000 per year, paid entirely in Bitcoin.
-At each monthly payment, the employer calculates the BTC amount equivalent to CHF 8,333 at the prevailing rate, transfers it, and simultaneously withholds CHF 441.60 employee AHV/IV/EO (5.3% of CHF 8,333) and pays CHF 441.60 employer share.
+Each month the employer transfers the BTC equivalent of CHF 8,333 at the prevailing rate, withholds CHF 441.60 employee AHV/IV/EO (5.3%), and pays CHF 441.60 employer share.
 Annual AHV/IV/EO outlay on the Bitcoin salary: CHF 5,299 employee + CHF 5,299 employer = CHF 10,598 total.

 Mining Income Classification